 In 1984, Steve Wellington launched Wellington Management, Inc. (WMI) as a solo enterpreneur.
 Initially based in Saint Paul's historic Lowertown district, WMI began developing small office and retail properties.
 The company's first project, a 21,000 square foot, three-story bank building, was leased up four months after completion.
-Another early project, a 10,000 square foot retail center called Park Crossing, was constructed in the St. Anthony Park neighborhood of St. Paul's West Midway area.
-This retail center, still a part of our portfolio, continues to be anchored by a convenience store and Bruegger's Bagel Shop.
+Another early project, a 10,000 square foot retail center called Park Crossing, was constructed in the Saint Anthony Park neighborhood of Saint Paul's West Midway area.
+This retail center, which is still a part of our portfolio, continues to serve as a local community hub.

 In 1989, WMI tackled two major mixed-use suburban developments: North Oaks Village Center and Woodbury City Centre.
 These projects, which required almost five years to complete, remain high-performing office and retail developments located in the heart of two of the region’s most vibrant and busy suburban centers.

 More recently, the company expanded its reach to a growing number of ambitious urban redevelopment projects.
-These include the $16 million redevelopment of the Hi-Lake Shopping Center in south Minneapolis and the award-winning $8 million Penn Lowry Crossing project in north Minneapolis.
-The $11 million renovation of the Drake Building and the $14 million redevelopment of Bandana Square were two additional redevelopment projects in Saint Paul, both of which successfully revitalized historic commercial buildings.
+These include the redevelopment of the Hi-Lake Shopping Center in south Minneapolis and the award-winning Penn Lowry Crossing project in north Minneapolis.
+The renovation of the Drake Building and the redevelopment of Bandana Square were two additional redevelopment projects in Saint Paul, both of which successfully revitalized historic commercial buildings.

 Between 2002 and 2007, WMI expanded into residential construction with three successful urban condominium projects: Emerald Gardens (212 units), Metro Lofts (67 units) and Corridor Flats (36 units).
 All three of these projects experienced strong sales and solid financial success in a very competitive marketplace.
 Furthermore, both Metro Lofts and Corridor Flats won neighborhood design awards.

 Despite the challenges presented by a nationwide recession, WMI continued to expand and develop between 2009 and 2013.
-Notable projects during this period included the River Bend Business Center, a 160,000 square foot three-building business park in St. Paul, a new Goodwill retail store in Coon Rapids (2009), a Walgreens in Arden Hills (2011), a CVS Pharmacy in Burnsville (2012), a Dairy Queen in Bloomington (2012) and an LA Fitness in Richfield (2012).
-WMI also recently developed two new charter schools and in 2013 completed Shadow Falls, a 12-unit condominium project in St. Paul's Mississippi River Boulevard.
+Notable projects during this period included the River Bend Business Center, a 160,000 square foot three-building business park in Saint Paul, a new Goodwill retail store in Coon Rapids (2009), a Walgreens in Arden Hills (2011), a CVS Pharmacy in Burnsville (2012), a Dairy Queen in Bloomington (2012) and the redevelopment of Lyndale Station in Richfield (2012).
+WMI also recently completed Shadow Falls, a 12-unit condominium project near Mississippi River Boulevard in Saint Paul.

 At each phase of the company’s growth, President Steve Wellington has encouraged WMI employees to expand their skills and tackle new challenges.
 The company has successfully followed a thoughtful, yet an opportunistic, business strategy, keeping attuned to current market conditions and adjusting its focus so that it can continue to build and develop.
-Our 30 employees are proud to manage a $400 million portfolio of more than 90 commercial properties with over 600 tenants located in 18 different urban and suburban Twin Cities communities.
+Our 30 employees are proud to manage a $400 million portfolio of nearly one hundred commercial properties with over 600 tenants located in 23 different urban and suburban Twin Cities communities.

 Investing in our community means so much more to us than developing properties.
 Looking beyond our business portfolio, Wellington Management, Inc. is proud to participate in a number of philanthropic projects, from raising funds for the Minnesota Heart Walk to working with Habitat for Humanity's "Brush With Kindness" and The Sheridan Story, which provides weekend meals for local students.
 For more information on WMI's charitable work, please click here.